 During the withering heat of summer, many home owners fear what a drought might do to their lawn.
 An extended period without rain leaves the lawns with those dreaded yellow and brown spots of dying grass.
 With the summer heat coming, it’s important to ensure that your lawn is getting the moisture, nutrients, and aeration it needs.
 An important step to ensuring your lawn is in good shape is to dethatch it.
-Dethatching a lawn will allow it to absorb more of the moisture from a rain storm or watering session, resulting in healthier, more resilient, and greener grass.
+Dethatching a lawn will allow it to absorb more of the moisture from a rain storm or watering session.
+This results in a healthier, more resilient, and greener lawn.

 What is Thatch?

 Thatch is a layer of stems and roots which have not decomposed.
 This layer accumulates where the roots of the grass try to meet the soil.
 As this layer grows thicker, it forces the roots away from the rich top soil, affording them less access to nutrients.
 Thatch also acts like a dam, collecting more and more particles till it becomes an inch or more think.
 If it becomes thicker than one half inch you should consider dethatching.
 Thatch is actually beneficial to grass, as long as long as it is below a certain amount.
 Too much thatch keeps water, nutrients, and aeration from penetrating down into the grass and feeding them.